oracle-livelabs/apex/employee-onboarding/1-data-load/1-data-load.md

 ## Introduction

-This lab walks you through the database objects required for Employee On-boarding.
+This lab walks you through the database objects required for Employee Onboarding.
-In this task, you'll use Quick SQL to quickly generate and execute a script for creating database tables.
-This script defines tables for an Online Bookstore app, including Users, Books, Orders, and more.
+In this task, you'll use SQ scripts to execute a script for creating database tables and inserting data in the tables.
+This script defines tables for an Employee Onboarding app, including Employees, Departments, Employee Trainings, and more.
 Once executed, you can review the tables in the Object Browser.

 Estimated Time: 10 minutes